web-atoms/samples/docs/general/introduction.md

 ## What is web atoms?

 "Web Atoms" is an advanced MVVM framework to write cross platform applications in `HTML5` and `Xamarin.Forms`.
 Unlike other frameworks, Web Atoms lets you divide User Interface logic in strict MVVM fashion and separates View in `HTML5` and `Xaml`.
-Benefit of separating User interface logic in ViewModel is you can individually unit test view model to make sure your logic is consitent across platforms.
+Benefit of separating User interface logic in ViewModel is you can individually unit test view model to make sure your logic is consistent across platforms.

 Also everything is transpiled into JavaScript, your View Model and Services remain in JavaScript and in browser it works flawlessly.